Richard Dent: Post-retirement

 During Super Bowl XLIV, Dent joined other members of the 1985 Chicago Bears in resurrecting the "Super Bowl Shuffle" in a Boost Mobile commercial.

 Dent was nominated numerous times for the Pro Football Hall of Fame and in 2005–2009 he was among the top 15 finalists in the selection process.
 After several years of unsuccessful nominations, he was finally selected for enshrinement in the Pro Football Hall of Fame in Canton, Ohio on February 5, 2011.
-His induction speech was notable for omitting any mention of both Ditka and Ryan.
+His induction speech was notable for omitting any mention of both Ditka and Ryan, as he dedicated most of his speech to honoring the people in his early life, stating, "You've got to understand that this is all about people that touched you, that shaped you as a young man.
+Buddy and Mike got me as a finished product.
+This is not about football.
+This is about life.
+This is about who helps you in life and to help you fulfill some of your dreams.
+That's what it's about."
 Since his retirement Dent has had a difficult relationship with Ditka because he publicly blamed Ditka for the Bears' inability to repeat as Super Bowl champions.
 In a 2012 interview on WSCR, Dent argued that the Bears would have won at least three Super Bowls if they had been able to find any consistency at quarterback.

 In addition to the Pro Football Hall of Fame, Dent was also inducted into the Georgia Sports Hall of Fame in 2008 and the Black College Football Hall of Fame in 2015.